pyeventsourcing/eventsourcing/README.md

 In the example below, an Example entity inherits Created, Discarded, and AttributeChanged events from its super class EventSourcedEntity.

+To model domain specific events, simply declare them on the entity class and then extend the EventSourcedEntity.mutator() method.

 ```python
 from eventsourcing.domain.model.entity import EventSourcedEntity, eventsourcedproperty